ncsa/Nightingale_real/docs/source/user_guide/groups_accounts.rst

 Get Added to a Project Group (for Non-PIs)
 ---------------------------------------------

 Follow these steps to join an existing Nightingale project group.
-If you're not associated with an existing group on the system, follow the :ref:`set-up-project` steps.
+If you're not associated with a project that has an existing project group on the system, follow the :ref:`set-up-project` steps.

 #.
 Create an NCSA identity.